-The selected optimization tool is the Levemberg-Marquardt algorithm (Marquardt, 1963), which can be considered an approximation to the Newton method, with the advantage of computing only the Jacobian matrix, instead of the Hessian matrix as in the that method.
+The selected optimization tool is the Levenberg-Marquardt algorithm (Marquardt, 1963), which can be considered an approximation to the Newton method, with the advantage of computing only the Jacobian matrix, instead the Hessian matrix as in that method.
 This method is simple to be implemented and gives a very powerful tool to realize the proposed task.

-Although this problem is quite simple to be solved, in practical applications there are two important issues to be considered: the selection of the initial value for the vector x to start the Levemberg-Marquardt method, it should be properly selected in order to result in convergence of the optimization process; and the determination of a reasonable transition point, p, between the transient and the permanent output of the oscillator.
-The last issue is important since we want to work only with the stable output of the system, and this output should produce periodic and adaptable oscillations according the desired movements of the robot.
+Although this problem is quite simple to be solved, in practical applications there are two important issues to be considered: the initial values for the parameters in x, to start the Levenberg-Marquardt method, should be properly selected in order to result in convergence of the optimization process; and determine a reasonable transition point, p, between the transient and the permanent output of the oscillator.
+The last issue is important since we want to work only with the stable output of the system, and this output should produce periodic and adaptable oscillations according to desired movements of the robot.

-In this paper, we define the initial parameters to the optimization process by performing random searches to find values that can contour the restrictions presented in Section 3 and give a minor error between the desired trajectory and the output oscillator, e.g. this initial parameters must ensure a rhythmic signal like the desired trajectory.
-This procedure guarantees the convergence to the Levemberg-Marquardt method.
+In this paper, we have defined the initial parameters to the optimization process by performing random searches to find values that can obey the restrictions presented in Section 3. and give a minor error between the desired trajectory and the output oscillator, i.e., this initial parameters must ensure a rhythmic signal like the desired trajectory.
+This procedure guarantees the convergence to the Levenberg-Marquardt method.
 Also, from these conditions, it can be observed that the value of b must be large to evoke the rhythm and this information is useful to give the initial parameters.
-The point p is defined empirically after observing the transient behavior of the output and computing the phase of the output trajectory.
+The point p is defined empirically after observing the transient curve behavior, the phase and frequency of the output trajectory.